Aurelia (crater)

 Aurelia is a crater on Venus.
 It has a large dark surface up range from the crater; lobate flows emanating from crater ejecta, and very radar-bright ejecta and floor.
+Aurelia has a continuous ejecta radius of 24.9 km, and a wall width of 4.4 km.

-The crater takes its name from Aurelia.
+The crater takes its name from Aurelia, the mother of Julius Caesar.
+The name was accepted by the IAU in the year 1991.